epstabler/star/python/README.md

 # Tree transducers and *-MG parser

-The files in this directory have some long examples that test and explain what has been implemented here.
+The *test* files in this directory have some long examples that test and explain what has been implemented here.
 (And runtime details about steps of the computations is provided by editing the files to set VERBOSE = True.)
 Studying these examples, in order, is a good way to